f5devcentral/f5-rseries-training/docs/introduction.rst

 Customers can migrate existing BIG-IP devices such as iSeries, or vCMP guests into tenants running on rSeries.
-A tenant is conceptually similar to a vCMP guest running on the VIPRION or iSeries platforms.
+A tenant is conceptually like a vCMP guest running on the VIPRION or iSeries platforms.
 Once inside the tenant, the management experience is like the experience on existing BIG-IP platforms.
 The BIG-IP tenant is managed just as a vCMP guest is managed today on VIPRION or iSeries.
 The administrator connects directly to the tenant’s webUI, CLI, or API and has the same experience as they have with their existing platforms.

 In the future, BIG-IP Next tenants will be supported within the same rSeries appliance (except on the r2000 series, which supports one tenant only), which allows customers to leverage the next generation of BIG-IP software side-by-side with the existing BIG-IP software.
 What differs is the initial setup of the F5OS platform layer on rSeries.
 We’ll look at some additional architecture differences between rSeries and iSeries before getting into how to manage and monitor the new F5OS platform layer.